 - good IT skills

-- an understanding of the importance of health and safety
+- an understanding of the importance of security and health and safety

 - problem solving skills